Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 JNBA Financial Advisors, Inc.

-JNBA Financial Advisors, Inc. has the second most assets under management (AUM) on this list with $885 million.
+JNBA Financial Advisors, Inc. has the second most assets under management (AUM) on this list.
 The firm works primarily with individuals, but it also offers its services to high-net-worth individuals, pension plans and charitable organizations.

 JNBA offers fee-only investment management services, financial planning and consulting services to it clients.
-The firm doesn’t impose a minimum account size for these services.
+The firm doesn’t have a stated minimum account size for these services.

 JNBA Financial Advisors Background

 JNBA became a registered investment advisor in 1984, led by Judith Brown.
 Today, Judith’s son Richard serves as both owner and CEO of the firm.
-Among the firm’s 18 advisors, there are five certified financial planners (CFPs), one chartered financial analyst (CFA) and one chartered financial consultant (ChFC).
+Among the firm’s advisors, there are a handful of certified financial planners (CFP).
+Other advisory certifications include chartered financial analyst (CFA) and chartered financial consultant (ChFC).

 JNBA Financial Advisors Investment Philosophy